I486: Motherboards and buses

 Late i486 boards were normally equipped with both PCI and ISA slots, and sometimes a single VLB slot.
 In this configuration, VLB or PCI throughput suffered depending on how buses were bridged.
 Initially, the VLB slot in these systems was usually fully compatible only with video cards (fitting as "VESA" stands for Video Electronics Standards Association); VLB-IDE, multi I/O, or SCSI cards could have problems on motherboards with PCI slots.
 The VL-Bus operated at the same clock speed as the i486-bus (basically a local bus) while the PCI bus also usually depended on the i486 clock but sometimes had a divider setting available via the BIOS.
 This could be set to 1/1 or 1/2, sometimes even 2/3 (for 50 MHz CPU clocks).
 Some motherboards limited the PCI clock to the specified maximum of 33 MHz and certain network cards depended on this frequency for correct bit-rates.
 The ISA clock was typically generated by a divider of the CPU/VLB/PCI clock.

-One of the earliest complete systems to use the i486 chip was the Apricot VX FT, produced by British hardware manufacturer Apricot Computers.
-Even overseas in the United States it was popularized as "The World's First 486".
+The earliest hardware product to use the i486 chip was IBM's 486/25 Power Platform, a CPU card that plugged into their PS/2 Model 70 386 in order to upgrade it to a 25-MHz i486.
+Introduced in October 1989, it was recalled a few weeks after its release after reports of bugs in initial batches of the i486 were confirmed by Intel.
+The first complete computer system to use the i486 chip was the Apricot VX FT, produced by British hardware manufacturer Apricot Computers and released in late 1989.

 Later i486 boards supported Plug-And-Play, a specification designed by Microsoft that began as a part of Windows 95 to make component installation easier for consumers.

+Some mid-end and high-end i486 motherboards can include L2 cache integrated in motherboard.